merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 |`#define SCI_CUDA` | CUDA-Aware MPI <br> CPU-Staged MPI <br> NCCL <br> CUDA IPC | `#define MPI` <br> `#define MPI_Staged` <br> `#define NCCL` <br> `#define IPC` |
 |`#define SCI_HIP`  | GPU-Aware MPI <br> CPU-Staged MPI <br> (AMD port) NCCL <br> HIP IPC | `#define MPI` <br> `#define MPI_Staged` <br> `#define NCCL` <br> `#define IPC` |

-Please send and email to [merth@stanford.edu](merth@stanford.edu) for any questions or contributions.
-Especially, extension of this benchmarking tool with GASNet-EX capability would be great!

 Running on each system is like driving a different sports car, which has different handling and behaviour.
 This benchmarking tool helps understanding of the system characteristics.
 Our evaluation of various systems can be found below.

 <details><summary>Summit Results</summary>